Neurodivergence Coaching & Mentoring

 We’re often called stupid, lazy or crazy.

-It’s estimated that ADHDers, by the age of 12, have heard approximately 20,000 more negative messages than their neurotypical counterpart.
+It’s estimated that many neurodivergent individuals, such as those with ADHD or autism, by the age of 12, have heard approximately 20,000 more negative messages than their neurotypical counterparts.
 This can lead to a negative outlook later in life and, along with other executive function challenges, contribute to poor decision-making, life choices and self-esteem.

 We can change that today.
-ADHD is not a scrambled brain – we’re just different.
-Be kind to ourselves and start thriving in life.
+We don’t have a scrambled brain, we’re just different.
+Be kind to ourselves and start putting our needs first.

 Life Coaching Alone Isn’t Enough

-The International Coaching Federation (ICF) recognises ADHD coaching as a special area of expertise.
-There are executive function challenges unique to ADHDers that only a specialised ADHD coach is trained to understand.
+The International Coaching Federation (ICF) actively promotes inclusive coaching practices such as neurodivergence coaching to support neurodivergent individuals.
+There are executive function challenges unique to us that only a neurodiversity specialist is trained to understand.

-Ideally, you’ll work with an ADHD coach who has successfully managed their ADHD so you learn about ADHD from an ADHDer.
+Ideally, you’ll work with a neurodiversity specialist who has successfully managed their condition so you learn about your condition from someone who gets you.

 -